timgws/CleanHTML/README.md

 Using the Clean function will remove tables, any Javascript or other non-friendly items that you might not want to see from user submitted HTML.

+If you want to see some examples, the best place to look would be [some of the CleanHTML test](https://github.com/timgws/CleanHTML/blob/master/tests/CleanHTMLTest.php)

 ## What does it do?
 1. Removed additional spaces from HTML
 2. Replaces multiple ``<br />`` tags with paragraph tags